Thephelpster/CI_PP1_CF/README.md

 * Easy to use contact page with everyway to contact the company

 ## User Stories
+### First Time User
+1. As a first time user, I want to find images of the campervans
+2. As a first time user, I want to find information about the company
+3. As a first time user, I want to find reviews from pervious customers
+4. As a first time user, I want to find links to social media sites

+### Returning User
+5. As a returning user, I want to see the build process of the campervans
+6. As a returning user, I want to see the opening times
+7. As a returning user, I want to see more details about the conversions
+8. As a returning user, I want to see more information about the staff
+9. As a returning user, I want to be able to contact the campervan factory to ask questions
+10. As a returning user, I want to see all contact information eg. phone numbers and email address
+11. As a returning user I want to see a map showing the location of the campervan factory
+12. As a returning user I want to see a video explaining how the conversion works
+13. As a returning user I want to sign up to a mailing list to recieve the latest information and offers

+### Website Owner
+14. As the website owner, I want users to find information about the company
+15. As the website owner, I want users to see reviews from pervious customers
+16. As the website owner, I want users to see what conversions are on offer

 # Design
 ## Design Choices
+I've chosen the design style based on using a colourful background, text and logo to give a friendly feel to the website and by extension, the company.
+The colours also tie in with the colours chosen for the uniforms and signage at the factory.

 ## Colour
 when picking the colours I've used in this website i used the colorspace colour generator to help find colours that would complement each other on the screen. the base colours also had to be in keeping with the colours of the Campervan Factories sign that is visible in some of the images.